Skip to main content

 • Click [Devide into Model File] from the context menu.

-1. If you want to divide only one model into a model file, specify the file name in the [Devide into Model File] dialog.
+1. If you are dividing only one model into a model file, specify the file name in the [Devide into Model File] dialog box.

-(If you select multiple models to divide into model files, you cannot change the file name)
+(If you select multiple models and divide them into model files, you cannot change the file name.)

-2. Specify a save folder in the [Devide into Model File] dialog and press the [OK] button.
+2. Specify a save folder in the [Devide into Model File] dialog box and click the [OK] button.

-The specified folder should be under the [Models] folder in the same folder as the project file.
+The folder you specify should be under the [Models] folder in the same folder as the project file.

-3. Once split into model files, the model will have an icon representing the model file.
+3. Once split into model files, the model will be marked with an icon representing the model file.

-The model will then be stored as an nmdl (for JSON format) or imdl (for database format) file in the specified folder.
+Then, the model will be stored as an nmdl file (for JSON format) or an imdl file (for database format) in the specified folder.

 note

-• Only models that have the [Allow model file splitting] checkbox checked in the metamodel can be split into model files.
+• Only models with the [Allow model file splitting] checkbox checked in their metamodel can be split into model files.

 • If the [Devide into Model File] menu is disabled, check the metamodel definition for that model.

-To integrate split model files into a project, follow the steps below.
+To merge split model files into a project, follow these steps:

-2. Integrate the model file using one of the following methods.
+2. Merging the model files using one of the following methods:

-• Click [Team Collaboration] > [File] > [Integrate Model File] from the ribbon.
+• From the ribbon, click [Team Collaboration] > [File] > [Integrate Model File].

-1. Check the message in the confirmation dialog and press the [OK] button.
+1. Check the confirmation dialog and click the [OK] button.

-2. When the model file is integrated into the project, the icon representing the model file disappears from the model.
+2. Once the model file is integrated into the project, the model file icon will disappear from the model.

 There are three types of model file registration:

-• Register: Register the model file as a model in your own project.
+• Register: Registers the model file as a model for your project.

-• Import: Copy the model file into your own project and register it.
+• Import: Copies the model file to your project and registers it.

-• Reference registration: Registers a model file to be shared and edited with another project.
+• Reference Registration: Registers the model file for sharing and editing with another project.

-The type of registration is determined by the storage location of the model file.
+The type of registration is determined by the model file's storage location.

-• Registration: [Models] folder in the same folder as the project file.
+• Register: Under the [Models] folder in the same folder as the project file.

-• Import: A folder different from [Models] folder.
-If you select [Import] in the dialog box that appears when specifying the folder.
+• Import: A folder other than the [Models] folder.
+This occurs when you select [Import] in the dialog that appears when specifying that folder.

-• Reference registration: A folder different from [Models] folder.
-If you select [Reference] in the dialog box that appears when specifying the folder.
+• Reference Registration: A folder other than the [Models] folder.
+If you select [Reference] in the dialog that appears when specifying that folder.

 Note

-To register a model file, follow the steps below.
+To register a model file, follow these steps:

 Register Model File